12 Books Developers Must ReadCareers Software Craftsmanship

-Before we list all the books here, we want to discuss why we think it's essential to read them.
+Books are a massive source of knowledge.
+Before we list all the books here, we want to discuss why we think it’s essential for programmers to read them.

-First off, reading has one BIG advantage; it increases knowledge!
+First off, reading has one BIG advantage; it broadens your subject proficiency!
 This alone should be reason enough to nurture a reading habit, no matter what the subject is.
+And, talking specifically about the rapidly evolving tech industry, keeping up with technological advancements and the range of algorithms is a golden rule.

 Facilitates a common vocabulary: